geometryzen/stemcbook/CONTRIBUTING.md

 Professional copy editors have already reviewed this content multiple times.
 It's unlikely that your prose is going to be *so* much better that it's worth changing large portions of text.

-## Figures

-The images in this book are generated using [Sketch 3](https://www.sketchapp.com/), with the [included sketchbook file](diagram-source/book.sketch).

-To create a figure:

-1. Add a page to the sketchbook.
-Use the included symbols wherever possible.
-2. Add a "slice" to your page.
-Name the slice so that it matches the destination PNG filename, relative from the root of the source directory.
-3. Set your slice to export at "800w".

 ## Translations

 If you want to contribute to translating Pro Git into your language, take a look at [TRANSLATING.md](TRANSLATING.md).